 Also important to this mod are the CLIPPING DIODES- we found some of the original blue striped TS-808 diodes and install them.
 These special diodes, along with the chip and capacitors, make the ultimate vintage TS-808 replica!!
 Not quite as clear as our SILVER MOD but the tone is true vintage TS-808, nice and WARM and smooth.

-We don't do the common 15 year old mods from geofex or other diy effects sites, like the other "gurus".
+We don't do the common 15 year old mods from geofex or other diy effects sites, like the other guys.
 Those mods do what they say (more low end, more or less drive, etc).
-But if you have good ears, you will find that the basic tone and sweetness of the tube screamer sound is compromised.
+But if you have good ears, you will find that the basic tone and sweetness of the tube screamer sound can be compromised.
 The low end will get flabby on those mods.

 Our mods, which we used our own R & D to create,